Back

 - lead ahead of regulatory change, rather than respond to it

-- demonstrate accountability for the full lifecycle of the vehicles they place on the market
+- demonstrate accountability across the full lifecycle of the vehicles you place on the market

-- benefit from Australia’s exceptionally low contribution rate while it remains voluntary
+- benefit from Australia’s exceptionally low contribution rate while participation remains voluntary

-- play a constructive role in shaping a system that is increasingly under public and political scrutiny
+- play a constructive role in shaping a system under increasing public and political scrutiny

-- position your brand positively as expectations continue to rise
+- strengthen your brand as expectations continue to rise.

 Australia’s unique opportunity — and the 25‑cent reality